 4. Honmachi (Central Osaka)

-Honmachi is central Osaka, conveniently located between Kita and Namba, on the Midosuji subway line.
+If you’re planning a long stay and don’t know where to live in Osaka, the Honmachi area is quite central and is conveniently located between Kita and Namba, on the Midosuji subway line.
 It is an office district, so though there is not a lot happening, there are plenty of restaurants and bars in the area.
 If you enjoy walking, it is possible to even walk to Osaka Castle from Honmchi.
-The area itself is also packed with reasonable priced hotels.
+The area itself is also packed with reasonably priced hotels.